Amended Fiscal Year 2019 Budget

 Anyone interested can view the commissioners’ meeting schedule, find meeting agendas and minutes on the commissioners’ agenda portal, and read the Budget in Brief publication from FY18 to learn more about the budget process.
 You can also view your tax bill and learn how your taxes are distributed to the various taxing jurisdictions in which you live.
 Once you find your property on iTax, just click on the “View Pie Charts” link.

-We welcome comments and suggestions on the preliminary budget and the budget process.
+Missoula County welcomes comments and suggestions on the budget process.
 Call the Commissioners’ Office at 258-4877 or email firstname.lastname@example.org.

 For the Year Ended: